ato/metactl/README.md

     xterm2 / $ iptables -A FORWARD -i pid24749 -d 10.1.1.0/24 -j ACCEPT
     xterm2 / $ iptables -A FORWARD -i pid24749 -j REJECT

+#### Metactl network sandboxing

-Integrated into metactl it might look like the following.
+Integrated into metactl they might look like the following.
 In the app defaults:

 ```ini
 [webapp]